 Easy Bisquick Peach Cobbler is the perfect summer recipe.
-You can use ripe peaches or canned, and in about 25 minutes you can have a quick and easy peach cobbler in a jiffy!
+You can use ripe peaches or canned.
+In about 25 minutes you can have a quick and easy peach cobbler ready to enjoy!

-Could you use other fruit for this recipe?
-Sure you could.
-If you are using cherry or blueberry pie filling there is no need of adding any tapioca.
+Use other fruit for this recipe.
+Please note if you use cherry or blueberry pie filling there is no need of adding tapioca.

 Sprinkle cinnamon and sugar on top of the dough before baking to add an extra layer of flavor.

 Now make Bisquick Peach Cobbler your own!
 You can add a scoop of vanilla ice cream, whipped cream, or Cool Whip to make this your own special dessert!